splitgraph/sgr/docs/sgfile.rst

 -----------------------------------

 `FROM (mountpoint[:tag])/(MOUNT handler conn_string handler_options) IMPORT table1/{query1} [AS table1_alias], [table2/{query2}...]`
-    Uses the `sg import` command to import one or more tables from either a local mountpoint, a remote one, or an FDW-mounted database.
+    Uses the `sgr import` command to import one or more tables from either a local mountpoint, a remote one, or an FDW-mounted database.

 Optionally, the table name can be replaced with a SELECT query in curly braces that will get executed against the